AMS SolutionsPosted April 10, 2026

 The cheapest billing company is not always the best choice.
 Here are the key factors to consider alongside cost when evaluating potential partners.

-Collection Rates and First-Pass Acceptance
+Check Their Collection & First-Pass Acceptance Rates

 Ask about the company’s average collection rate and first-pass claim acceptance rate.
 A strong billing company should achieve a first-pass acceptance rate of 95% or higher and a collection rate that consistently outperforms industry averages.

-Transparency and Reporting
+Look for Transparency and Detailed Reporting

 You should receive regular, detailed reports on your practice’s financial performance, including: